SCIE1104 Science, Society and Data Analysis

 - Students are able to (1) understand the scientific information relevant to all four modules; (2) access and manage data sets, and assess the reliability of data; (3) analyse raw data and transform it for t-tests, F-tests, ANOVA and linear regression; (4) understand the relationship between experimental design and the power of a statistical test; and (5) show written evidence of an ability to develop concise, logical arguments using scientific information and numeric data..

-- Typically this unit is assessed in the following ways: (1) class preparation and participation; (2) quizzes; and (3) assignments.
+- Indicative assessments in this unit are as follows: (1) class preparation and participation; (2) quizzes; and (3) assignments.
 Further information is available in the unit outline.

 Supplementary assessment is available for those students who obtain a mark of 45 to 49 inclusive in this unit.